PrisonerPrice/SpringPlayground/README.md

 1) Using pdfbox to convert pdf to images as the data source for Tesseract.
 And then use tess4J to do the OCR and get the text.

+Before using Tesseract, it is also needed to be installed on local by: `$ brew install tesseract`

 2) Directly using pdfbox to convert pdf to plain String text.

 References: